When you are deciding where to go for rehab…

 The decision to enter addiction treatment takes courage.
 And when that decision is made, one would think choosing a program and a place to go would be the easy part.
 But, selecting an addiction treatment program is like any other important life decision.
 It requires research, consideration and resolve.
 Whether you are making the decision for yourself or a loved one, you do have some autonomy as to where your treatment will take place and what it will look like.
 And the choice is an important one.

-Living in Indianapolis, but going to rehab in Grand Rapids…
+Living in Atlanta, but going to rehab in Grand Rapids…

 There are so many options: hospitality vs. hospital; cityscape or the great outdoors; rigorous programming vs. country club luxury, equine therapy, acupuncture, art therapy or yoga….
 Oftentimes, it seems to make the most sense to go to addiction treatment near where you live.
 The familiarity and close proximity to home are an added incentive to make the leap.

 But, sometimes, the right fit for rehab is not in your own backyard.
 And the correct choice can enhance the experience as well as improve your long-term recovery success.
-At Sanford House, we have many clients who come to Grand Rapids from the Indianapolis area.
-Indianapolis is approximately four hours and fifteen minutes by car, and about 3 hours by plane from Grand Rapids.
+At Sanford House, we have many clients who come to Grand Rapids from the Atlanta area.
+Atlanta is a two hour direct flight from Grand Rapids.

-Grand Rapids and Indianapolis are nearby, but far enough away to create a manageable distance from those people places and things that might trigger a negative emotional response.
+Grand Rapids and Atlanta are connected by a quick plane ride, but far enough away to create a manageable distance from those people places and things that might trigger a negative emotional response.
 It is easy to assume that traveling for treatment is just too “difficult,” but that is not the case.
 In fact, there are strong incentives to leave your home town if the treatment center out of town fits your criteria.

 Time to reflect, decompress and prepare